 While a blanket or sheet will do just fine, you’ll actually get the best noise reduction effects from using a duvet.
 This is because duvets are thicker than generic bedsheets or blankets, allowing for limited echoing.

-You might need to get creative with this by hanging the blanket off the side of the bed, on the edge of a door, or even like a teepee with a pole keeping it upright.
+You might need to get creative by hanging the blanket off the side of the bed, on the edge of a door, or even like a teepee with a pole, keeping it upright.

-All that matters is that you create an enclosed space that soundproofs the area around the microphone (also see ‘How to Fix Mic Static‘).
+All that matters is creating an enclosed space that soundproofs the area around the microphone (also see ‘How to Fix Mic Static‘).

 Sure, this isn’t the coolest way to record a podcast (in terms of temperature and appearance!), but it gets the job done – especially when you’re recording in a hotel room or a space where you wouldn’t normally record.

-The best part about this DIY podcasting booth is that it costs literally nothing.
-However, you might need to shift things around to make sure the blanket doesn’t fall on you or the microphone.
+The best part about this DIY podcasting booth is that it costs nothing.
+However, you might need to shift things around to ensure the blanket doesn’t fall on you or the microphone.

 It also means you’ll have to get creative with sitting in an awkward position for the duration of the recording!